jnboeg/adore/documentation/technical_reference_manual/getting_started/prerequisites.md

 ### Time
 On the first build of ADORe you will need ~15-20 minutes to download and clone all the sources, dependencies, and context.
 Subsequent builds are very quick after requisite caches (apt, docker) have been established.

 > **ℹ️ INFO:**
 > Build and fetch times can very greatly depending on system configuration and
 > network.

 ## Conclusion
-Once you have to correct operating system, adequate free space, as well as, have make and docker installed you are good to proceed with using ADORe.
+Once you have the correct operating system, sufficient free disk space, and both Make and Docker installed, you will be ready to proceed with using ADORe.